-I have been notified that a copy of the Practical Nursing Certificate Program Student Manual (containing curriculum material and policies) is located on Canvas -- NUR 411 Nursing Community.
-The PNC Program Student Manual is located within the "Handbooks and Manuals" section.
+I have been notified that a copy of the Practical Nursing Certificate Program Student Manual (containing curriculum material and policies) is located on the MyCSM website: https://my.csm.edu/communities/PN/default.aspx The PNC Program Student Manual is located at the bottom of the page under "Document Library."

-I attest I have read the policies in full this week and directed any questions about the policies to my Instructor, Academic Advisor, Program Director, or Associate Dean of the Division of Health Professions.
+I attest I have read the policies in full this week and directed any questions about the policies to my Instructor, Academic Advisor, Program Director, or Division Chairperson.

-I understand that I am expected to read and abide by the policies for the duration of my nursing program.
+I understand that I am expected to read and abide by the policies.
 My signature indicates my willingness to comply with these regulations as stated in the policy manual.